RobertTalbert/linalg-diffeq/course-docs/mth302-w23-syllabus.md

 After a two-year gig as a Psychology major in college, I changed my major to math after a late-night dare from my roommate (long story) and, to my great surprise, I fell in love with the subject.
 I ended up getting a Ph.D. working in an obscure area at the intersection of abstract algebra and geometry, and I also discovered I loved teaching math to college students.
 So I went on to spend 14 years teaching in [small liberal arts colleges](http://franklincollege.edu) before coming to GVSU in 2011.

 Now, I teach computer scientists and engineers how to think like mathematicians, I do research on how to make college teaching better, and I coordinate large-scale teaching/learning projects for President Mantella's office.
-(The fancy active learning classroom in which we are meeting, is one of my projects.)
 When nobody is looking, I am working on my skills in Python and R, learning data science, and dabbling in project management.

 I live in Allendale with my wife, two teenage kids (there's another kid who lives in Greenville), and three cats.
 I'm a long-time bass guitar player and a lover of the outdoors.
 I aspire to spend more time in a kayak or on a bike than in front of a computer.
 You can read more about what I'm thinking and doing at my website, [rtalbert.org](https://rtalbert.org), or at my "other blog" [Grading for Growth](https://gradingforgrowth.com) about alternative grading practices which I co-author with my GVSU colleague Prof. David Clark.
 I'm also on Twitter at [@RobertTalbert](http://twitter.com/RobertTalbert) and on [LinkedIn](https://www.linkedin.com/in/roberttalbert/).
 I will accept any connection request on LinkedIn from a student!